 But as is often the case in the aftermath of uninvited mingling, the progeny of cultural chaos does not care about its origins, as long as they have a loving caring mother.
 Africa has always been the mother of mankind, a mother who has been pillaged and raped so often by arrogantly uncaring outsiders that nobody particularly cares.

 As the first faintest tinge of dawn’s orange threatened to pushaway the confetti of stars strewn across the nights indigo, I thought about what the old priest had said.
 It was motherhood that mattered most.
 There is never a doubt about motherhood, as opposed to fatherhood.

 I could not help pondering the issue.
 Moses had not known his mother, and yet he was a child of Africa.
-I, on the other hand had known my mother, but wasI a child of this continent.
+I, on the other hand had known mine, but wasI a child of this continent.
 Was it rape that got in the way?
 A rape had ultimately slipped between him and his mother.
 Was it the rape of this continent by my colonial forebeareres that slipped between me and my Africa.

-However, as we prepared to leave, these thoughts were scattered by the ping of a text message, followed closely by another, as I walked towards the mission office and its internet hub.
+However, preparing to leave, these thoughts were scattered by the ping of a text message, followed closely by another, as I walked towards the mission office and its internet hub.

 ‘Two elephant carcasses found, tusks hacked out.
 A scout is missing.’

-It was from Dimas, the lead of one of the scouting sticks I was training.
+It was from Dimas, the lead of one of the scouting teams or ‘sticks’ I was training.